John Lehmann Ltd. (London, UK)

 Size: 4.75″ x 7″

-A short-lived post WW2 series of at least 22 reissues.
+A short-lived post WW2 series of 21 titles.
 Lehmann had been a Hogarth Press managing director until 1946 when he started his own firm.
 Lehmann had edited the New Hogarth Library for Hogarth Press before the war.
 Titles in the series seem to be drawn from an array of literary fiction and biography published by different authors primarily in the pre-WW2 era, most likely titles that had not been reprinted.

 A listing of the initial 12 titles is on the back of the jacket.

 Bindings are blue cloth with gold and red decorations.

 The half-title page indicates the series name.